NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 --t_srs <string (default: "")>
-    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ.4).
+    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ).
 If not provided, use the one from the DEM.

 --tr <float>
     Set the output file resolution (ground sample distance) in target